-• Task Based Learning modules that integrate real life situations within the context of the classroom.
-Learners are expected to perform certain tasks in day to day life situations in groups.

-- The learners are encouraged to collaborate with their peers to complete specific projects assigned to them based on specific linguistic, communicative, analytical, enquiry based, co-cultural, problem-solving and other skills that they need to acquire. - The learners will be encouraged to evaluate their own learning process through regular self-assessment sheets. - By using latest tools of Information technology and social media, the learners will be given an opportunity to put in practice reading and writing skills in real life environment while communicating with their peers beyond classrooms.
+- Task Based Learning modules that integrate real life situations within the context of the classroom.
+Learner; are expected to perform certain tasks in day to day life situations in groups. - The learners are encouraged to collaborate with their peers to complete specific projects assigned to them based on specific linguistic, communicative, analytical, enquiry based, co-cultural, problem-solving and other skills that they need to acquire. - The learners will be encouraged to evaluate their own learning process through regular self-assessment sheets. - By using latest tools of Information technology and social media, the learners will be given an opportunity to put in practice reading and writing skills in real life environment while communicating with their peers beyond classrooms.

-- Communicative Grammar (25 marks), - Written Comprehension and Expression (25 marks) - Oral comprehension and Expression (25 marks). - Internal assessment will be 25 marks out of a total of 100 marks.
+The course comprises of three components: Communicative Grammar (25 marks), Written Comprehension and Expression (25 marks) and Oral comprehension and Expression (25 marks).
+Internal assessment will be 25 marks out of a total of 100 marks.

-Intermediate Portuguese 1 (Fr GE-Port 3)
+Intermediate Portuguese 1 (Sp GE-Port 3)